Superposition theorem state that:

 Short Circuit Sources:

-Replace all independent current and voltage sources with short circuit expect we are considering in the next step.
+Replace all independent current and voltage sources with short circuits except we are considering in the next step.
 And I am going to consider only the voltage source V=6v in the next step.

 Solve for single source: